 Lo and behold Reb Yeshayohu Haleivi Horowitz marries…..Beilike!
 They had five children and when Reb Yeshayohu passed away, (two years before the צמח צדק) at the suggestion of the Tzemach Tzedek, Beilike moves with her 5 boys to… Tzfas.
 They took part in the reestablishment of the Chabad comminity in צפת.

 See here a recently found and published letter to him concerning the shul in Tzfas.
 Page 14.
+See the footnotes there.